ksinha49/ai-workloads/temp-services/summarization/README.md

 - `FileAssembleFunctionArn` – ARN of the file assembly Lambda used to merge summaries with the original PDF.
 - `RunPromptsConcurrency` – number of prompts processed in parallel by the `run_prompts` map state.
 - The service now provisions an SQS queue consumed by a worker Lambda. `RunPromptsConcurrency` controls how many messages are sent in parallel.
-- `PromptEngineEndpoint` – optional URL of the prompt engine service used for templated prompts.
+- `PromptEngineEndpoint` – optional URL of the LLM Gateway service used for templated prompts.

 ## Deployment